micro-webapps/webconf-spec/dev/README.md

 ## Directories option

 This section describes the directories related webconf-spec JSON options.
 Directories are used to configure the real directories on the webserver.
-Per-directory configuration set by this option is applied to all sub-directories of the main directory.
+Per-directory configuration set by this option MUST be applied to all sub-directories of the main directory.
 All the Proxy options and Match option can be used in the Directories options as well as the "index" option.

 The format of directories option is following: